dOpensource/dsiprouter/docs/source/user/installing.rst

 Kamailio will be automatically installed along with dSIPRouter.
-Must be installed on a fresh install of Debian Stretch, Debian Buster or CentOS.
+Must be installed on a fresh install of one of the supported operating systems.
 You will not be prompted for any information.
 It will take anywhere from  9-12 minutes to install - depending on the processing power of the machine.
 You can secure the Kamailio database after the installation.

 We maintain installation documentation for the following operating systems.
 Please open a pull request if you want to add and maintain addtional documentation: